datakind/data-recipes-ai/README.md

 ## Using Recipes

-We are in a phase of research to identify and improve recipes, but for now the systems comes with some basic examples to illustrate.
-To see these try asking one of the following questions ...
+We are in a phase of research to identify and improve recipes, but for now the system comes with some basic examples to illustrate.
+To see these, try asking one of the following questions ...

 - "*What is the hazard exposure risk for Mali?*"
 - "*Retrieve full details for Tombouctou region*"